 Have you ever heard of the Network Adapter?
-It’s a very important piece of hardware component found in almost every modern computer.
-Without it, your computer will still be a powerful machine, but it would lack important abilities that we use on a daily basis.
+It’s a critical hardware component found in almost every modern computer.
+Without it, your computer will still be a powerful machine, but it would lack essential abilities that we use daily.

 What is a Network Adapter?